SpelleRctOS/MVVisuals/README.txt

 And last thing to do, write this string - python MVVisuals.py

 MOBILE PHONE:
+If you download on your moblie phone, you need to scroll down to the bottom of the page and tap on the 'Desktop view'.
+Then on the right side will be green button 'Clone or Download', tap on it and download .ZIP file.
-To install the game to your phone just simply instal Python3 programm from your mobile phone market.
+After downloading unpack files to the folder.
+Then install Python3 program from your mobile phone market.
 When it is installed, run Python3 and open there MVVisuals.py file